 • There is a sufficient balance of power in the relationship.
 There is no significant age, developmental or status differences.
 One person doesn’t have authority over the other.
 No one has used or threatened to use violence over the other.

-• It is safe to say no. There is no pressure, tricks or manipulation to say yes, no threats of harm or embarrassment.
+• It is safe to say no. There is no pressure, tricks, or manipulation to say yes, and no threats of harm or embarrassment.
 There are no negative consequences for saying no, no teasing, no pressure, no jokes or telling other people.

 • Neither party is under the influence of drugs or alcohol.
 If someone is drunk or high, they can’t really say yes for sure.
 Save sexual activity for when you’re both sober.